apache/incubator-heron/website2/docs/schedulers-k8s-execution-environment.md

 * `volumeMode`
 * `path`
 * `subPath`
+* `readOnly`

 ***Note:*** A `claimName` of `OnDemand` will create unique Volumes for each `Heron container` as well as deploy a Persistent Volume Claim for each Volume.
 Any other claim name will result in a shared Volume being created between all Pods in the topology.

 ***Note:*** The `accessModes` must be a comma-separated list of values *without* any white space.
 Valid values can be found in the [Kubernetes documentation](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#access-modes).

 ***Note:*** If a `storageClassName` is specified and there are no matching Persistent Volumes then [dynamic provisioning](https://kubernetes.io/docs/concepts/storage/dynamic-provisioning/) must be enabled.
 Kubernetes will attempt to locate a Persistent Volume that matches the `storageClassName` before it attempts to use dynamic provisioning.
-If a `storageClassName` is not specified there must be [Persistent Volumes](https://kubernetes.io/docs/tasks/configure-pod-container/configure-persistent-volume-storage/) provisioned manually with the `storageClassName` of `standard`.
+If a `storageClassName` is not specified there must be [Persistent Volumes](https://kubernetes.io/docs/tasks/configure-pod-container/configure-persistent-volume-storage/) provisioned manually.
+For more on statically and dynamically provisioned volumes please read [this](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#lifecycle-of-a-volume-and-claim).

 <br>